IntersectAustralia/hcsvlab-docs/WebApp.md

     $ bundle exec cap production deploy:stop_services

-### Verifying the deployment
+### Verifying the deployment, aka running the "Smoke Test"

+There are several steps to this, but together they excercise all key parts of the deployment and, if passed, give a good degree of confidence that the deployment has worked.

+**System Check script**

-There is a script that is deployed with the web application that can be used to verify the deployment.
+There is a script that is deployed with the web application that can be used to verify that the various processed of the deployment are running and configured to the correct porst.
 To run the script, from the web application's directory type

     $ bin/system_check.sh